Anders Rowe

 Anders James Rowe (born 9 May 2002) is a motorcycle speedway rider from England.

 Career

 Rowe started riding speedway when a pupil at the Royal Wootton Bassett Academy.
 He first rode for the Kent Kings during the 2018 National League speedway season and helped them win the National Trophy and Pairs Championship.
 He then joined Somerset Rebels for the SGB Championship 2019.
-The same year he won the 2019 National League Riders' Championship.
+That same year, he won the 2019 National League Riders' Championship.